balangs/eTeak/README.md

-NOTE: eTeak's GALS/synchronous backend is not available to public.
-Please feel free to try it out and contribute to the asynchronous backend.
+NOTE: eTeak's GALS/synchronous backend is not available to public yet.
+Please feel free to try out its asynchronous (dual-rail 4-phase RTZ) beackend. eTeak's multiple-clock syntehsis feature is a work in progress by the APT group of the University of Manchetser, UK.

 #eTeak